Tie Me Up! Tie Me Down!: Plot

-Ricky, a 23-year-old psychiatric patient, has been deemed cured and is released from a mental institution.
-Until then, he has been the lover of the woman director of the hospital.
-An orphan, free, and alone, his goal is to have a normal life with Marina Osorio, an actress, former porn star, and recovering drug addict, whom he once slept with during an escape from the asylum.
+Ricky, a 23-year-old psychiatric patient, has been deemed cured and is released from a psych hospital.
+Until then, he has been the lover of the hospital's female director.
+An orphan, free, and alone, his goal is to have a normal life with actress Marina Osorio, a former porn star and recovering drug addict, with whom he once slept during an escape from the asylum.

-Ricky discovers Marina's whereabouts from a film journal announcement of the start of her next film.
-He goes to the studio, where Marina is in her last day at work filming The Midnight Phantom, a Euro-horror film about a hideously mutilated, masked muscleman in love with Marina's character.
-The film is directed by Máximo Espejo, an old film director confined to a wheelchair after a stroke.
-Máximo is a gentle mentor to Marina, and threatens to throw out a journalist who mentions the words "porn" and "junkie" in Marina's presence.
-His protection of the actress is not completely innocent, since he is sexually attracted to Marina, enjoying what could be his last experience of directing a sexy female lead.
+At a studio, Marina is filming The Midnight Phantom, a Euro-horror film about a mutilated, masked muscleman in love with her character.
+The film is directed by Máximo Espejo, an old director confined to a wheelchair after a stroke.
+Máximo is a mentor to Marina, and threatens to throw out a journalist who mentions the words "porn" and "junkie" in her presence.
+Máximo is secretly attracted to Marina and plans to enjoy what could be his last experience of directing a female lead.

-When Ricky comes to the set, he steals a few necessary items including the keys to Marina's apartment, and before long, he is an unwelcome presence in her life.
-Ricky, with a long-haired wig, does a handstand to try to capture her attention, but Marina does not remember him and quickly dismisses him.
+When Ricky comes to the set, he steals some items, including the keys to Marina's apartment, and becomes an unwelcome presence in her life.
+Ricky, while wearing a wig, does a handstand to try to capture her attention, but Marina does not remember him and dismisses him.

-After filming the last scene, Marina goes home to change for the post-shoot party.
+After filming the last scene, Marina prepares to change for the post-shoot party.
 Ricky follows her to her apartment.
 When she answers the door, Ricky forces his way in.
-He grabs her and headbutts her to silence her when she screams; he tapes her mouth and binds her with rope.
-Marina wakes with a terrible toothache, which normal painkillers do not relieve, as she is addicted to stronger drugs.
-Ricky explains that he has captured her, so that when she gets to know him better, she will fall in love and they will get married and have children.
-Marina declares she will never love him, understandably enraged at being handcuffed, gagged and lashed to the bed.
+He grabs her and headbutts Marina to silence her when she screams; he tapes her mouth and binds her with rope.
+Marina wakes up with a toothache which normal painkillers do not relieve, as she is addicted to stronger drugs.
+Ricky says that he captured her, so that when she gets to know him better, she will fall in love and they will get married and have children.
+Marina declares she will never love him, enraged at being handcuffed, gagged and lashed to the bed.
 However, Ricky remains determined to win her heart.